andresdeluna27/PetHouse/README.md

 * on the folder 'PetsPortal' install the react dependencies => npm install

-* Create the image for the docker container
+* Create the image for the docker container;
+	Go to AnimalsPets folder at top level and run:
 	=> docker build -t animalfinal:v1 .
 * Run the container with the composer doc
 	=> docker-compose up